Nevados de Chillán, Chile: Family Ski Guide

 Small ski area with limited terrain variety.
 Advanced skiers will be bored.
 The drive from Santiago is long (roughly 5 hours) and the road can be difficult.
 If your family wants a proper ski week with terrain to explore, this is too small.
 If you want easy access from Santiago, the Tres Valles resorts are faster to reach.

-If this resort is not the right fit for your family, consider Termas de Chillan for hot springs and a more relaxed family atmosphere.
+Families who want something different should consider Termas de Chillan for hot springs and a more relaxed family atmosphere.

 Would we recommend Nevados de Chillán?

 Book the Gran Hotel or a nearby cabin with hot spring access.
 If you want more terrain, Valle Nevado near Santiago is bigger.
 If you want a self-contained all-inclusive, Portillo is unmatched.
 Termas de Chillan (essentially the same area) shares the hot spring appeal.
+Book through the resort's own website for ski-and-stay packages that include hot springs access.

 Similar Resorts